 Moriah Wester joined the board of the Fredericksburg Sister City Association in 2020.
 A student at Fredericksburg City Public Schools, she took part in the FSCA Exchange program in the summer of 2009 and hosted three students over the summers of 2008 and 2010.
 Additionally, she attended the Virginia Governor’s French Academy in the summer of 2011 and worked as a monotrice and instructor in 2014.
 She attended Randolph-Macon College and has a B.A. in Art History with a minor in French and holds her Masters in Material Culture and the Public Humanities.
 She currently teaches art at Walker-Grant Middle School.

 Wilbur Brown, long-time Sister City member, serves as treasurer.
 Wilbur works as the Process Computer Control Engineer for the Department of Environmental Services Division for the Arlington County Water Pollution Control Facility.
 Wilbur is a native from the Fredericksburg area.
 He holds a BS degree from North Carolina Central University in Biology.
 Wilbur has served on several boards, Virginia Water Environment Association, and Harambee 360 Experimental Theatre, Inc. and was past board member of Fredericksburg Sister City (Ghana).
 He and his family have hosted student exchange guests from Fréjus.
-He has served as on the board as Treasurer, Membership chair and currently the publicity/historian.
+He has served as on the board as Treasurer, Membership Chair and Historian.
 Wilbur is Sister City’s traditional bartender/wine steward, and also photographs Sister City events to document the activities of the association.